au190/au190_mqtt_irrigation/README.md

 ### Irrigation system
 ```
-Number of maximum Zones is 6.
+Number of maximum Zones not limited.
+Number of Zones can be set in yaml.
-Switching ON|OFF all the system.
+Switching ON|OFF the system.
 By swiching ON resetting all the logic do default.
 You can set Zone Duration.
-Number of Zones can be set in yaml.
-(Number of maximum Zones is 6.)
 Duration: Can be set from (12 sec - 18 hours).
 Each Zone can be enable or disabled.
-If the Zone is disabled the Scheduler will skip that Zone on the aoutmatic irrigation.
+If the Zone is disabled the Scheduler will skip that Zone on the autmatic irrigation.
 If the Zone is enabled automatic irrigation will run on that Zone for that specific duration.
 For the manual irrigation same duration is applied.
 ```